 Everfit

-Everfit lets coaches export individual workouts as PDFs.
-They also have a public API, but it’s limited to client enrollment and assignment management.
-It doesn’t expose workout history, check-in data, progress photos, or nutrition information.
-No bulk data export exists.
+Everfit lets coaches export individual workouts as PDFs and export individual form responses as PDFs.
+They also have a public API, but the public docs focus on client management, archive/unarchive, collection assignment, and program/resource assignment.
+We did not find a documented self-serve bulk export for workout history, check-in history, progress photos, or nutrition data.

 The Rest